Philip Samuelsson

-Philip Bo Samuelsson (born July 26, 1991) is a Swedish-American professional ice hockey defenceman for Fischtown Pinguins of the Deutsche Eishockey Liga (DEL).
+Philip Bo Samuelsson (born July 26, 1991) is a Swedish-American professional ice hockey defenceman for Straubing Tigers of the Deutsche Eishockey Liga (DEL).
 Samuelsson was drafted in the second round, 61st overall, of the 2009 NHL Entry Draft by the Pittsburgh Penguins.
 He is the son of two-time Penguins Stanley Cup winner, Ulf Samuelsson.

 Background

 Samuelsson was born in Leksand, Sweden, and raised in the United States where his father played in the National Hockey League (NHL) until 2000.
 As a youth, he played in the 2004 Quebec International Pee-Wee Hockey Tournament with the Philadelphia Flyers minor ice hockey team.
-Samuelsson played at Avon Old Farms in 2005–06, and two season for PF Changs of the Midwest Elite Hockey League while living in Scottsdale, Arizona where his father was an assistant coach for the Phoenix Coyotes.
+Samuelsson played at Avon Old Farms in 2005–06, and two seasons for PF Changs of the Midwest Elite Hockey League while living in Scottsdale, Arizona where his father was an assistant coach for the Phoenix Coyotes.
 His younger brother Henrik currently plays for Manchester Storm in the EIHL.